-Naples High School football coach Bill Kramer was inducted into the Florida Athletic Coaches Association Hall of Fame last January.
+Naples High School football coach Bill Kramer was inducted into the Florida Athletic Coaches Association Hall of Fame over the weekend.

 “I was surprised I was qualified or nominated for it.
 I never thought I would ever be in any hall of fame.”
 Kramer stated, “All in all, I look at it as a group award, shared with the players I have been so fortunate to coach.”